 This last Thursday night I had the pleasure of giving a presentation to Indianapolis .NET Developers Association (IndyNDA).
 First and foremost I would like to thank the leaders, members and guests from the group.
 It was an enthusiastic crowd that had lots of good questions and ideas to share.
 You guys totally rock:

-The HTML page it included in a zip file on this blog entry, it to is distributed under the Microsoft Permissive License.
+Note: This code snippet is provided under the Microsoft Permissive License.
 The permissive license is an OSI approved shared source license.
 It does not require you to share your source code with anyone, but if you do something cool building on this sample, please considering sharing it with others.